AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 Go <u>[here](https://www.kaggle.com/code/suneku/voice-changer-public)</u>

-It has a rough tutorial included, needs cell phone number verification and longer to set up, but once you have it, it is worth it.
+It has a rough tutorial included, **needs cell phone number verification** and longer to set up, but it's **free** once you have it, it is worth it.
 On Kaggle there should be an option to import from Colab, which would be the fastest way to set it up

 ***